 Marlink has authored or co-authored more than 140 peer-reviewed articles, in addition to numerous scientific articles and chapters.
 He has written a textbook, Global AIDS Crisis: A Reference Handbook; and co-edited the book, AIDS in Africa, 2nd Edition.
 Additionally, he served as chief editor for two special supplements to the journal AIDS and as executive editor of the seminal 320-author, three-volume textbook, From the Ground Up: Building Comprehensive HIV/AIDS Care Programs in Resource Limited Settings.

 Education and Training

-A trained fellow in hematology/oncology at the Beth Israel Deaconess Medical Center at Harvard Medical School, Marlink received his medical degree from the University of New Mexico and his bachelor’s degree from Brown University.
+Marlink completed his hematology/oncology fellowship at the Beth Israel Deaconess Medical Center at Harvard Medical School.
+He received his medical degree from the University of New Mexico and his bachelor’s degree from Brown University.

 112 Paterson St.